san4io/skycop/README.md

 ### Real life improvements
 * Separate bundle for EventLogger.
 * Separate bundle for Auth.
+* Disable login/register routes for authenticated user.
-* I would use symfony (or any other framework) as micro-service, write swagger annotations and develop SPA app.
+* I would use symfony (or any other framework) as micro-service with oAuth2, write swagger annotations and develop SPA app.
 * Tests, tests, tests.